julianfl0w/National-Articles-of-Understanding/README.md

 3) The RFC should be made available for comment for a fair period of time, at least 1 week.

 4) The RFC can only be accepted if there are no current conversations being had and that general consensus has been reached.
 Community members may accept or reject the RFC to show their approval or disapproval of the RFC.
 Community members that disapprove must make their disapproval clear and must be engaged in the discussion if their disapproval is contingent on a part of the RFC instead of the core idea of the RFC.
 Community members that disapprove who do not make their perspective clear may be overlooked.
-If consensus of the community members cannot be reached, a 2/3 consensus of the Local Communities, where each Local Communites has a single opinion, may be used in replacement.
+If consensus of the community members cannot be reached, a 2/3 consensus of the Local Communities, where each Local Communities has a single opinion, may be used in replacement.
 Local Communities abstain by default if they do not let themselves be heard.
 Each Local Community may choose their own method of deciding their Local Community's opinion.
 The default process is a simple majority opinion of all the members participating in the RFC conversation.

 5) Once the RFC has been accepted, it will be merged into the main branch.